smfo/whatILearntToday/Tools/Postman/postman.md

 use for documentation.
 The requests can be saved with an appropriate name and a description.

 ### Examples
+An example consists of a request (method, url, parameters, headers, body) and it's response (stats code, body, headers).
+You create them by adding them to a request in a collection.\
+The documentation automatically includes any example added to a collection in its documentation.

 ## Collaboration:
 Invite other users to a workspace.
 Add collections directly there or add already generates collections